apollo

 It is not advised to stop using Tarscalp Shampoo even after your symptoms are relieved.
 You should complete the full course of treatment.
 You may experience improvement in your symptoms, but the disease may not be completely cured.

 Do not use any skin products containing ammoniated mercury on the same affected area as this Tarscalp Shampoo .
-Doing so can cause a foul odour, skin irritation, and black stain of skin.
+Doing so can cause a foul odour, skin irritation, and a black stain on the skin.
 Tarscalp Shampoo may temporarily discolour blond, bleached, or tinted hair.

 Country of origin